strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 Can I invite different users by using the same mobile?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is not advised for multiple PMHC users to share using the same mobile number.
-Please refer to :ref:`I-do-not-have-a-work-mobile` for more information.
+Please refer to :ref:`I-do-not-have-a-work-mobile` and :ref:`password-recovery` for more information.

 .. _password-recovery: